cartant/blog/content/how-to-use-refcount/index.md

 - `refCount` can be used with `publish` — or any of its variants — to automatically unsubscribe from source observables.
 - When using `refCount` to automate re-subscriptions to source observables that complete, `publishReplay` and `publishLast` behave as you’d expect.
 However, `publish` and `publishBehavior` don’t behave in a useful manner for late subscriptions — so you should use `refCount` with `publish` and `publishBehavior` only to automate unsubscriptions.
 - When using `refCount` to automate re-subscriptions to source observables that do not complete, `publish`, `publishBehavior` and `publishReplay` behave as you’d expect.
-- The behaviour of `shareReplay()` is similar to that of `publishReplay().refCount()` and which you choose to use depends upon whether or not you want replay-able notifications to be flushed on re-subscription to the source observable.
+- The behaviour of `shareReplay()` is similar to that of `pipe(publishReplay(), refCount())` and which you choose to use depends upon whether or not you want replay-able notifications to be flushed on re-subscription to the source observable.

 ---

 The behaviour of `shareReplay` described above applies to versions of RxJS prior to 5.5.
 In the version 5.5.0 beta, `shareReplay` was [changed](https://github.com/ReactiveX/rxjs/pull/2910): when the reference count drops to zero, the operator no longer unsubscribes from the source observable.

 This change effectively makes the reference count redundant, as the subscription to the source will only be unsubscribed if the source completes or errors.
-The change means that `shareReplay` differs from `publishReplay().refCount()` only in its handling of errors:
+The change means that `shareReplay` differs from `pipe(publishReplay(), refCount())` only in its handling of errors:

-- if the source errors, any future subscribers to the observable returned by `publishReplay().refCount()` will receive the error;
+- if the source errors, any future subscribers to the observable returned by `pipe(publishReplay(), refCount())` will receive the error;
 - however, any future subscriber to the observable returned by `share` will effect a new subscription to the source.

 ---

 The behaviour of `shareReplay` was changed again in version 6.4.0.
 For an explanation of the change, see [this article](/whats-changed-with-sharereplay/).

+---

+_This article was updated — in December, 2019 — to use RxJS-version-6 examples, etc._